 Quick Tip: Accessing All Right-Click Menu Options in Windows 11

-Quick Tips to Identify Windows 10 vs Windows 11 (current)
+Quick Tips to Identity Windows 10 vs Windows 11 (current post)

 How to Move Windows 11 Taskbar to the Left: A Simple Guide